How to Care for Fruit Trees in the Summer

 Control Weeds with Mulch

-Fertilize Trees, if Necessary
+Fertilize Trees if Necessary

 This takes some thought.
 How much to fertilize your fruit tree depends on how well the tree is growing.
-Adding compost around the base of young fruit trees (but a few inches away from the trunk) and at the drip line of older trees, is always a good practice.
+Adding compost around the base of young fruit trees (but a few inches away from the trunk) and at the drip line of older trees is always a good practice.
 Base any other fertilizing on a soil test and the growth of your tree.
-For example, for non-bearing apple trees, yearly shoot growth should be between 24 to 36 inches; for pears, 12 to 26 inches; and for peaches, 16 to 24 inches.
+For example, for nonbearing apple trees, yearly shoot growth should be between 24 to 36 inches; for pears, 12 to 26 inches; and for peaches, 16 to 24 inches.
 In fruit-producing apple trees, shoot growth should be between 12 to 24 inches; for pears, 6 to 12 inches; and for peaches, 10 to 18 inches.
 The soil pH for most fruit trees should be around 6.5 to 7.0.
 It is best to apply fertilizer early in the summer season.
-Do not fertilize in late summer or you'll stimulate new growth which may be winter injured and tree hardening off will be delayed for winter.
+Do not fertilize in late summer or you'll stimulate new growth that may be winter injured, and tree hardening off will be delayed for winter.

 Fruit Thinning